examli/examli.github.io/_posts/2026-05-26-automated-server-health-and-database-sync.md

 In modern infrastructure management, unexpected downtime is the ultimate enemy.
 To prevent silent failures across our core infrastructure, I developed a lightweight automated monitoring script designed to actively query cluster nodes and verify database synchronization states.

-This automation acts as a first line of line defense, running background health checks across critical microservices before executing automated cache clears or database sync routines.
+This automation acts as a first line of defense, running background health checks across critical microservices before executing automated cache clears or database sync routines.

 ### 🐍 Production Python Automation Script